-AICIS remains committed to its defined Balance Management Strategy which is applied as a risk mitigation measure to manage the impact of variable demand on the ongoing delivery of regulatory activities while minimising any revenue over and above its cost base.
-This has been demonstrated over consecutive years through significant price reductions across the levy charge (2022-23: 8% and 2023-24: 11.7%).
-The proposed levy pricing approach for 2024-25 also seeks to maintain this ongoing commitment through the application of a data-driven approach to regulatory charging.
-No specific charge reduction has been applied in 2024-25 due to the reprofiling of the charging structure.
+AICIS remains committed to its defined Balance Management Strategy which is applied as a risk mitigation measure to manage the impact of variable demand on the delivery of regulatory activities while minimising any revenue over and above its cost base.
+Adjustments to charging have been demonstrated over consecutive years through price reductions across the levy charge (2022-23: 8% and 2023-24: 11.7%) and a change in thresholds creating the 8 tier levels determined by 'total chemical introduction value in 2024-25 (allowing over 95% of registrants to keep or reduce their levy charge).